Phone: (970) 823-3544

 130.00 per clinical hour (50 min)

-What is your speciality and approach?
+What is my specialty and approach?

 I believe that our childhood experiences impact how we connect and relate with others as adults.
 Trauma, stress, anxiety, depression, grief and other life stressors can deeply impact how we make meaning out of our early experiences.
 In the therapy room, I utilize a trauma-informed strengths-based approach, helping my clients recognize their strength and resiliency.
 I focus on the link between our thoughts, emotions and behaviors and the ways they present themselves through different physical ways in our bodies.
 I endeavor to develop a strong therapeutic relationship by focusing on my client's personal growth, healing, and overall well-being.